neutor/bite-sized-aws/README.md

 # Bite-sized AWS - simple but useful templates for common things

+Handcrafted with love CloudFormation templates and Python apps for simple, standalone tasks.
+Idea is similar to concept of the Unix philosophy - "Do one thing and do it well."

 Most folders are standalone Cloudformation template to deploy the thing or a single python script to do the task.

 The template has Parameters you need to fill.
 Go to AWS Console / Cloudformation and press "Create Stack".
 Use "new resources" and "upload template".